valyntyler/archives/wiki/Institutions.md

 ## TU/e

-We know Lotte Lakeman at TU/e, famed JetBrains employee and very nice person.
-She's responsible for some of their CP stuff and offered to help us set up ours.
+We know [Lotte Lakeman](mailto:lotte.lakeman@jetbrains.com) at TU/e, famed JetBrains employee and very nice person.
+She's responsible for some of their [CP stuff at Eindhoven](mailto:gehack@gewis.nl) and offered to help us set up ours.

 ## Delft